Matherunner/livesplitcontrol/README.md

     $ yarn build

-The general files will be in ``build``.
+The generated files will be in ``build``.
 Simply copy the files to the server and you're done.

 For development, it may be more convenient to run